 - Penalty savings are assessed for each package individually, even when multiple packages are present.
 The sum of potential penalty avoidance for multiple packages could exceed the maximum penalty for the building.
 Take care to avoid double-counting measures or over-counting the impact of penalty avoidance.

 - The value of penalty avoidance is not included in other economic measures presented in the table.

 - This tool does not verify the accuracy of data used to estimate the maximum penalties and penalty avoidance.

 - This tool does not assess whether the EEM presented is eligible for points on the Prescriptive Pathway.
 Therefore, it also does not assess whether implementing the EEM would, in fact, contribute towards avoiding an alternative compliance penalty.

-- The dollar totals shown in this tool are not definitive or binding, and they are only intended to assist building owners to assess the impact of the measure.
+- The dollar totals shown in this tool are not definitive or binding, and they are only intended to assist building owners in assessing the impact of the measure.
 The point value for each EEM will be assigned at the Action Plan Phase for the Prescriptive Pathway.

-- The rounding of the potential penalty in this table is done only for legibility, and it does not reflect the rounding rules that DOEE would use to determine actual penalties.
+- The rounding of the potential penalty in this table is done only to improve legibility, and it does not reflect the rounding rules that DOEE would use to determine actual penalties.

 For buildings that ultimately pursue a Pathway other than the Prescriptive Pathway, this column can still be used by auditors and owners to estimate the potential impact of the measure to avoid alternative compliance penalties for the BEPS program.